stummjr/doc.scrapinghub.com/activity.rst

     {"_project": 2222222, "bar": 1}
     {"_project": 1111111, "foo": 4}

-As you can see, the count parameter is per project.
-A `p` parameter, which can be repeated, may be used to specify the projects and the meta parameter `_project` can be used to put the project id in the results.
-The number of results can be controlled by a `count` parameter and a `pcount` parameter limits the number of results per project.
+As you can see, the ``count`` parameter is per project.
+A ``p`` parameter, which can be repeated, may be used to specify the projects, and the meta parameter ``_project`` can be used to put the project ID in the results.
+The number of results can be controlled by a ``count`` parameter, and the number of results per project can be limited by ``pcount`` parameter.